nomic/roz/README.md

 should be called with *true* or *false* (or an error).

 ### require("roz")(options)
-If you want to look up variables for your where clauses from a custom location on *req*, e.g., *req.validate*, and do not want to use *req.param()*, initialize roz like this:
+If you do not want to look up variables for your where clauses with *req.param()*, you can specify an alternative location on *req*, e.g., *req.validate*, like this:
 ```
 var roz = require("roz")({lookin:"validated"})
 ```

+### More Questions?
 Roz is about 100 lines of code.
 Give her a read if have more questions.